-Yosemite - Camping: Trip Preparation & Destination Information
+California: Mountains and Coast Camping - Trip Preparation & Destination Information

-Yosemite - Camping: Trip Preparation & Destination Information
+California: Mountains and Coast Camping - Trip Preparation & Destination Information

 Overview

-Yosemite is a bucket-list National Park and this trip is a bucket-list experience.
 One of the most amazing aspects of visiting Yosemite is learning about its glacial history.
-Your Guide will lead you through this history throughout the week, noting evidence such as sheered domes, mountains of moraine, massive boulders perched in impossible positions, and other unique features.
+Your Guide will lead you through this history, noting evidence such as sheered domes, mountains of moraine, massive boulders perched in impossible positions, and other unique features.
 You’ll also learn about Yosemite’s wildlife, Native American history, and early settler history.

 For camping itineraries, please note, this is a participatory camping trip, where all travelers will assist in setting up camp and cooking meals.
 Guides will teach you the best methods for quick set up and take down of tents and will lead the cooking, providing clear instructions and oversight.
 If you’ve never set up camp or cooked outdoors before, this is the perfect opportunity to learn under expert supervision!